RedisBloom/RedisBloom/docs/commands/bf.insert.md

 is key name for a Bloom filter to add items to.

-If `key` does not exist - a new Bloom filter is created.
+If `key` does not exist, a new Bloom filter is created.
 </details>

 <details open><summary><code>ITEMS item...</code></summary>